muffinthecoder/AnaLogLabs/README.md

 ## Features

-- **Multi-file log import** — Import up to 7 CSV, XLSX, or TXT log files simultaneously
+- **Multi-file log import** — Import CSV, XLSX, or TXT log files and view up to 8 log windows simultaneously
-- **Timestamp normalisation** — Align timestamps across Perth (AWST UTC+8), Singapore (SGT UTC+8), and Dubai (GST UTC+4) time zones
+- **Timestamp normalisation** — Convert timestamps across nine supported time zones: UTC, Perth (AWST, UTC+8), Adelaide, Darwin, Brisbane, Sydney, Melbourne, Dubai (GST, UTC+4), and Singapore (SGT, UTC+8) — with correct daylight-saving handling for the zones that observe it (Sydney, Melbourne, Adelaide).
+Imported logs are assumed to be Perth local time by default unless the timestamp carries its own zone
+- **Display time-zone selection** — Choose the investigation display time zone at import, or change it mid-session with all timestamps re-rendering instantly
-- **Unified timeline** — View and compare events from all loaded logs in chronological order
+- **Unified timeline** — View and compare events from all loaded logs against a common time reference
-- **Custom investigation timeframe** — Define a start and end time down to millisecond precision
+- **Custom investigation timeframe** — Define a start and end time down to millisecond precision, with a small automatic offset so boundary events are not missed
-- **Timeframe filtering and highlighting** — Filter and highlight events within the investigation window across all logs
+- **Timeframe filtering and highlighting** — Highlight events within the investigation window across all logs; non-matching events remain visible but de-emphasised
-- **Tab-based log management** — Each log displayed in its own tab with visual activity indicators
+- **Tab-based log management** — Each log listed in the sidebar with match / inactive / active visual states
-- **Independent movable log windows** — Drag and reposition each log panel freely
+- **Independent, movable log windows** — Drag, resize, pop out, and dock each log panel freely, including across multiple monitors
 - **Side-by-side log view** — Compare activity across systems at the same point in time
-- **Synchronized scrolling** — Scroll one log and all others advance to the corresponding timestamp
+- **Synchronized scrolling** — Optionally scroll all log windows together to the corresponding timestamp
-- **Timeline and correlation visualizations** — Charts, timelines, and linked event views
+- **Interactive visualisations** — Activity heatmap, spike chart, and entity bubble chart, with hover detail
-- **Raw log data display** — Inspect full untruncated event details for any entry
+- **Raw log data display** — Inspect full, untruncated event details and the raw record for any entry
 - **Investigation dashboard** — High-level activity overview across all loaded logs
-- **Cross-log event correlation** — Identify related events across logs by shared timestamps or attributes
+- **Manual event flagging & session notes** — Flag events of interest and record investigation notes, with export
+- **Switchable visual themes** — Original, Dark, and Light themes

+> **Note:** Automatic cross-log correlation by shared attributes (originally R13) was descoped after Client Meeting 3 and is not implemented.
+Correlation is performed manually by the investigator using the timeframe, flagging, and visualisation features.

 ---